MAX-786/MAX-786/README.md

 - 👋 Hi, I’m @MAX-786
-- 👀 I’m interested in Web Development ,Competitive Programming ,Machine Learning.
+- 👀 I’m interested in Web Development,Competitive Programming ,Machine Learning.
 - 🌱 I’m currently learning Python for Machine Learning.
+-  ✔   What i learned == Web Development(HTML,CSS) ,(C++) ,(Python Basics).
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web design and IN HACKATHONS.
 - 📫 How to reach me --- Dm me on my insta @stilltenacious.

 <!---